Customers & Automation

 | Campaign Emails | Marketing and automation email sends | Yes |

-Each row displays the current count against the limit (e.g., "440 / 550") with a progress bar.
-Overage charges appear below the count when the allocation is exceeded (e.g., "A$2.20 overage charged").
+The SMS meter includes a subordinate breakdown for transactional SMS and campaigns and automations.
+These figures explain where usage came from; they do not represent separate allowances.
+Each meter displays the current count against the limit (e.g., "440 / 500") with a progress bar.
+Overage charges appear once below the shared SMS meter when the allocation is exceeded (e.g., "A$2.20 overage incurred").

 The card footer shows the period reset date (e.g., "Resets 9 Apr 2026").
 Allocations reset at the start of each 30-day billing period.